StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Introduction

-In summary, our work contributes the following points: \begin{itemize} \item We present the first systematic evaluation of \emph{inference-time} token merging for the SAM family (SAM and MedSAM) in a strict off-the-shelf setting, revealing why existing merging strategies can fail under boundary- and prompt-sensitive segmentation. \item We propose StructSAM, a boundary- and prompt-aware, \textit{structure-preserving} merging strategy that leverages gradient-based token energy and cell flatness to protect informative regions while merging redundant background tokens.
-StructSAM achieves strong accuracy--efficiency trade-offs, reducing FLOPs by 25--30\% (and up to 40\%+ with prompt-aware merging) while maintaining segmentation quality across natural and medical benchmarks. \item We provide a spectral graph-theoretic analysis showing that, under mild assumptions, our score-guided merging yields a provable bound on spectral distortion, offering a principled explanation for its robustness in dense segmentation and the limitations of prior random or similarity-only merging approaches. \end{itemize}
+In summary, our work contributes the following points: \begin{itemize}[topsep=0pt] \item We present the first systematic evaluation of \emph{inference-time} token merging for the SAM family in a strict off-the-shelf setting, revealing why existing merging strategies can fail under boundary- and prompt-sensitive segmentation. \item We propose a boundary- and prompt-aware, \textit{structure-preserving} merging strategy that leverages gradient-based token energy and cell flatness to protect informative regions while merging redundant background tokens.
+StructSAM achieves strong accuracy–efficiency trade-offs, reducing FLOPs by 25–30\% (up to 40\%+ with prompt-aware merging) while maintaining segmentation quality across benchmarks, and extends to tracking via Efficient-SAM in robotic manipulation tasks. \item We provide a spectral graph-theoretic analysis showing that, under mild assumptions, our score-guided merging yields a provable bound on spectral distortion, offering a principled explanation for its robustness in dense segmentation and the limitations of prior random or similarity-only merging approaches. \end{itemize}